Rogationists: Rogationists of the Heart of Jesus

 The Congregation of the Rogationists originated in Italy and spread to several other countries in Europe, United States, Mexico, Paraguay, Colombia, Brazil, Argentina, Rwanda, India and the Philippines, among others.
 In the United States the Rogationists established their first community in 1967 assuming parish work in Mendota, California.
 At present, there are three Rogationist communities in California.
 Their houses are in Sanger, Van Nuys and in North Hollywood.

-Daughters of Divine Zeal

-Mother Mary Nazarene Majone was born in Italy in 1869.
-At 16 she entered the congregation that was newly founded by Fr.
-Hannibal.
-M. Di Francia, with the special mission to answer the command of Jesus; "Rogate-Pray the Lord of the Harvest..."
-She lived this with remarkable humility in prayer and effective witnessing among the poor, the orphans, the outcasts, the needy...
-She was a Mother, Teacher, Friend and Servant of all.
-She died in 1939 at the age of 70.
-Her life was marked with faithfulness to God, to the people entrusted to her care, to the Congregation where she became the "cornerstone"-the Co-foundress.
-The process of her beatification started in 1989.